 A: Welcome to the world of "junior liens," also called second mortgages.
 There are several reasons why these products have high interest rates.

-Unlike most first mortgages which are currently sold to Fannie Mae or Freddie Mac or backed by the FHA, second liens are usually held by the lender.
+Unlike most first mortgages which are currently sold to Fannie Mae or Freddie Mac or backed by the FHA, second liens are usually held by the mortgage lender.
 This means that the lender who makes the loan gets all of the risk associated with it.

 Being in the second position behind the first mortgage can leave the home equity lender exposed to loss.
 If you should default on your loan, and the home goes through foreclosure, there may not be any money left after the first mortgage lender (holder of the primary lien) gets paid off.
 This has especially been the case in recent years as home prices collapsed.